 Village Vancouver’s Seed Savers

 Organized out of the Strathcona Park Field House, VV Seed Savers is part of Village Vancouver Neighbourhood Food Networks.
-They have founded and run dozens of seed libraries in neighbourhoods around Vancouver ⎯ listed below⎯for community members to swap, donate, or pick up seeds.
+They have founded and help sustain approximately two dozen seed libraries in several neighbourhoods around Vancouver ⎯ listed below⎯for community members to swap, donate, or pick up free seeds.
 Some of these seed libraries are accessible during regular operating hours, while others are only accessible during workshops and other public events.
 Several of these seed libraries are collaborative efforts between Village Vancouver and other neighbourhood food networks.

 VV Seed Savers save seeds from their collaborative gardens (in Kitsilano, Strathcona, and West Point Grey), run seed saving workshops, convene Seed Saver clubs, make seed donations to community and school gardens, and have supported the rise of many of the local seed libraries.
 If you’d like to get involved or inquire about a new location, please contact firstname.lastname@example.org or visit their webpage.
 New volunteers are always welcomed and no previous experience is necessary.

 Seed library is accessible at Vancouver Public Library’s Carnegie Branch (401 Main St)

 Fairview False Creek South Neighbourhood Food Network